Nahant Victorian Dance Weekend

 watching, but donations are appreciated especially if one wishes to partake in refreshments.

 CAN I BRING MY CHILDREN?

-Children are welcome at the ball if they are accompanied by an adult, and are well behaved and
+Children are welcome at the ball if they are accompanied by an adult, and they must be well behaved and

 supervised during the Ball.
-Younger children, if they wish to participate in the dancing, will be
+Younger children, if they wish to participate in the dancing, might be

 admitted for a reduced fee.